semitrivial/IONs/README.md

 largest example in the library is ω<sup>ω</sup>.

 Think of this library as a meditation on automated code generation.
-The ordinal notations in this library are themseLeveles computer programs which output ordinal notations (except for 0.py, which outputs nothing).
+The ordinal notations in this library are themselves computer programs which output ordinal notations (except for 0.py, which outputs nothing).
 The notation for ω<sup>ω</sup> is a computer program which could, by its lonesome, be used to programmatically reproduce